 In-market audiences are a way to connect with consumers who are actively researching or comparing products and services across Google Display Network publisher and partner sites and YouTube.
 They can drive incremental conversions, helping you to connect with consumers as the last step before they make a purchase decision.

-Much like remarketing lists, these can be included in your search campaigns as either a targeting or an observation setting.
+Much like remarketing lists, these can be included in your search campaigns as a targeting or an observation setting.

 Let’s use the in-market segment, “Business & Productivity Software,” as an example for Proposify.

 This particular segment is people interested in purchasing software with business applications, such as word processing, spreadsheet, presentation, or dictation software.
-Due to the nature of this audience, we foresee if performing well for Proposify.
+Due to the nature of this audience, we foresee it performing well for Proposify.